-Remember that all examples in this article depend on the data in your Splio universe database.
-If it does not contain the data used here, the examples won't work.
+Remember that the example used in this article depends on the data available in your Splio universe database.
+If it does not contain the data used here, the example won't work.

 We are going to create a filter that matches all women aged 25 to 35, living in Paris, France.

 Note that this guide uses custom fields.
 Custom fields are items in the database that were configured for your organization.
 In the example universe, all personal data that are not used directly to send email or SMS messages are stored in custom fields.

 For your example, we are going to use "birthdate" to calculate the age.
 When using "between x and y", your filter results will not be strict and will include people who are 25 until 35, whereas if you used "superior to", you would exclude people who are 25 and start counting from 26.

 You can edit your filters at any time.
 The conditions will be automatically applied to your filter, and the filter recounted.